ietf-wg-cellar/matroska-specification/matroska_security.md

 For example, if the checksum of the `\Segment\Tracks` is invalid some could decide to try to read the data anyway, some will just reject the file, most will not even check it.

 `Matroska Reader` implementations need to be robust against malicious payloads.
-Those related to denial of service are outlined in Section 2.1 of [RFC4732].
+Those related to denial of service are outlined in [@RFC4732, section 2.1].
 Although rarer, the same may apply to a `Matroska Writer`.
 Malicious stream data must not cause the Writer to misbehave, as this might allow an attacker access to transcoding gateways.